readthedocs/blog/ads-and-adblocking.rst

 Ads and Ad blockers
 ===================

-Last time, we shared how :doc:`ethical advertising works <ethical-advertising-works>` to keep Read the Docs sustainable without creepy ad targeting.
+Last time, we shared how :doc:`ethical advertising works </ethical-advertising-works>` to keep Read the Docs sustainable without creepy ad targeting.
 This time, we will share about one of our biggest challenges with advertising.
 At the beginning of April, Read the Docs was added to one of the most popular